smeehan12/standalone-recast-tutorial/_episodes/05-yadage-intermezzo.md

 ~~~
 {: .source}

-Now, create a file called `setup_yadage.sh`, and paste the following bash functions into it - or just paste them to your .bashrc (linux) or .bash_profile (mac) if you want them to be available anytime you start a new shell:
+Now, if you want to use yadage commands in your directory, you can start the yadage container in the directory and bind-mount the directory contents and your docker daemon to the container with the following command:

 ~~~
-# Functions to run yadage commands using the yadage container
-function yadage-run {
-docker run --rm -it -e PACKTIVITY_WITHIN_DOCKER=true -v $PWD:$PWD -w $PWD -v /var/run/docker.sock:/var/run/docker.sock yadage/yadage yadage-run "$@"
-}
-function yadage-validate {
-docker run --rm -it -e PACKTIVITY_WITHIN_DOCKER=true -v $PWD:$PWD -w $PWD -v /var/run/docker.sock:/var/run/docker.sock yadage/yadage packtivity-validate "$@"
-}
-function packtivity-validate {
-docker run --rm -it -e PACKTIVITY_WITHIN_DOCKER=true -v $PWD:$PWD -w $PWD -v /var/run/docker.sock:/var/run/docker.sock yadage/yadage packtivity-validate "$@"
-}
-function packtivity-run {
-docker run --rm -it -e PACKTIVITY_WITHIN_DOCKER=true -v $PWD:$PWD -w $PWD -v /var/run/docker.sock:/var/run/docker.sock yadage/yadage packtivity-run "$@"
+docker run --rm -it -e PACKTIVITY_WITHIN_DOCKER=true -v $PWD:$PWD -w $PWD -v /var/run/docker.sock:/var/run/docker.sock yadage/yadage sh
-}
 ~~~
 {: .source}

-Whichever file you pasted the functions into, you can now source that file (`source setup_yadage.sh`) to make the functions available in your current shell.
-Each of these functions just runs a command of the same name in the yadage container, after volume-mounting your current working directory to the container.

 ### Helloworld Workflow